Cinema Roundup - March 2026: “Remember, everything will be alright”

 Also, was happy to see Industry’s Ken Leung in the film.
 Wish he had a bigger part.

 The other big releases this month were Marty Supreme (Josh Safdie) and The Bride (Maggie Gyllenhaal).
 Watched both on IMAX at VOX Cinemas, Festival City.
-Mixed feelings for both of them and wish I liked them more.
+Had mixed feelings for both, and wanted to like them a lot more.

-Sirat (Óliver Laxe) was also released in cinemas here.
+Sirat (Óliver Laxe) was another new release in our cinemas.
 I saw it last October in Vienna and contemplated watching it, only because of its end of the world theme which suited one’s mood.
-But in the end, I decided not.
+But in the end, I decided not to go.
+I wrote a few words about it in my Favourite Films of 2025 post.

-The other big cinema related happening in March is the Oscars award ceremony.
+The other big cinema related happening in March was the Oscars award ceremony.
 I watched the live broadcast and a couple of hours into it I heard loud explosions of intercepted drones/missiles from Iran.
-So it was hard to ignore there’s a war going on even for a few hours.
+So it was hard to switch off a little from the a war, even for a few hours.

 I was happy Sinners and One Battle After Another won several awards, but was sad The Secret Agent didn’t get any.
-It should have at least won Best International Film.
+A film about political repression and its impact through generations, it should have at least won Best International Film.
 But sadly the Academy members are mostly apolitical voters, just like most of the ceremony itself this year.

 The most political statements made on stage were: